abhishek5228/Routine-Manager/README.md

 # Routine-Manager
-This is ToDo application where you can note your daily work for your convenience
+This is a ToDo application where you can note your daily work for your convenience